hyperonecom/h1-cli/docs/iam.md

   payment           Manage payments of the organisation
   invoice           Manage invoices of the organisation
   proforma          Manage proformas of the organisation
+  invitation        Manage invitations of the organisation
+  ownership         Manage ownerships of the organisation
   event             Manage events of the organisation
   policy            Manage policies of the organisation
   role              Manage roles of the organisation